 In the compound of the temple children play cricket in the evenings.
 There is a primary school in the village.
 The older children however, have to go to school in Bharsheni.
 The snow-fall in winter is very heavy due to which people stay indoors for three to four months.

 A walk through the village is a pleasant trail through apple fields and green pastures.
-Since, Tosh is fast becoming a hub for backpackers many trance and psychedelic parties are organized there by the foreigners there deep in the woods.
+Since, Tosh is fast becoming a hub for backpackers many trance and psychedelic parties are organised there by the foreigners there deep in the woods.

 Tosh is a village with scenic beauty and ideal for meditation, peace and calm.
 However, Tosh is not a great place for families to visit.